tkpmonke/shooter-engine/README.md

     - [ ] Load Mesh
     - [x] Load Shader

+### Developers
+The team that makes shooter-engine possible.
+If you contribute feel free to add yourself to this list
+- [tkpmonke](https://github.com/tkpmonke) / Lead Developer / Windows and Linux Tester

 ### External Libraries
 shooter-engine uses a few external dependinces for thing i didn't feel like doing myself